 Popular First Dance Wedding Songs

 Of course, the most important song is your first dance as a newly married couple.
-You want to choose one of the great love songs that encaptures how you feel about each other.
-Of course, you can choose a tried and true song such as “I Will Always Love You” by Whitney Houston (or Dolly Parton), “For Once in My Life” by Stevie Wonder or “God Bless the Broken Road” by Rascal Flatts.
-But if you are going with modre traditional music and some of the latest this to top the charts, you can take a look at the following first dance songs for inspiration:
+You want to choose one of the great love songs that encapture your feeling to each other.
+And you can choose a tried and tested song such as “I Will Always Love You” by Whitney Houston (or Dolly Parton), “For Once in My Life” by Stevie Wonder or “God Bless the Broken Road” by Rascal Flatts.
+However, if you are going with more traditional music and some of the latest lyrics, you can take a look at the following first dance songs for inspiration:

 21. John Legend – All of Me